 The aim was to raise funds to provide support for people affected by melanoma and their families, and to raise awareness about melanoma.
-Mark Habgood remains on the Board of Trustees today as do five other founding trustees.
+Both Harry Townsend & Mark Habgood remain on the Board of Trustees today as do three other founding trustees.

 In 2004 Harry decided to walk from one end of the North Island of New Zealand to the other with a wheelbarrow, collecting donations for the fight against melanoma.
 Mark Habgood swung into action to help organise things and Harry was supported along the way by Rotary Clubs, Lions Clubs and rugby clubs.

 Mark and Harry made contact with the Waitemata District Health Board where research and treatment into melanoma was underway.
 With an interested group of clinicians and business persons it was agreed to found the Melanoma Foundation of New Zealand.